Help for When It's Hot

 Keep your home summer-ready

-Take steps to prepare yourself and keep your home summer-ready.
+Take steps to prepare yourself for future hot weather and keep your home summer-ready.
 Keep an emergency supply of water storage — whatever your space allows.
 Consider buying sun-blocking curtains, and stock up on sunscreen, cooling towels and other summer essentials.
 Consider using a box fan if it’s under 95 degrees and add a filter if the air quality is poor.
+People in Portland can call 3-1-1 or visit the City of Portland’s Apply for a Cooling Unit webpage to check your eligibility for a free air conditioning unit by June 30, 2026.
+Check with your utility company to learn about assistance with energy bills.

 Support our community

 Interested in supporting our community during future heat events?
 Prepare now to help out as an Emergency Shelter Volunteer if Multnomah County opens cooling centers or shelters (Disaster Resource Centers) and requests help from community volunteers.
-Attend an upcoming info session or training in September.
+Find an upcoming info session or training.

 Consider hosting a misting station.
 Or work with the Office of Emergency Management to create a Disaster Resource Center.